 Land Rover offers the same program.
 Visit the Land Rover website for more information.

-Kia vehicles equipped with the UVO system have remote unlocking services as part of the program.
-You can learn more about how to access the services at the MyUVO website.
+Kia vehicles equipped with Kia Connect have remote unlocking services as part of the program.
+You can learn more about how to access the service at Kia’s website.

 The Lexus Enform telematics system features remote unlocking services.
 You can learn more about the program at Lexus Enform’s website.

 Similar to many of the other apps listed above, the MyMazda app allows you to lock and unlock your vehicle with your phone.
 Learn more on the MyMazda website.